tiennguyenhoan/kubernetes-usage-basic-learning/README.md

     However, since each VM is a full machine running all the components, including OS system, libraries, etc., this makes jobs for provisioning, managing and backing up much more difficult and required more skills to do it

+    Besides, managing a bunch of VMs and maintenance network between VMs also a challenging for Ops

 - **Containers deployment**: